laravel/docs/billing.md

 > **Note**
 > Before utilizing Stripe Checkout, you should define Products with fixed prices in your Stripe dashboard.
 In addition, you should [configure Cashier's webhook handling](#handling-stripe-webhooks).

+Offering product and subscription billing via your application can be intimidating.
+However, thanks to Cashier and [Stripe Checkout](https://stripe.com/payments/checkout), you can easily build modern, robust payment integrations.

 To learn how to sell subscriptions using Cashier and Stripe Checkout, let's consider the simple scenario of a subscription service with a basic monthly (`price_basic_monthly`) and yearly (`price_basic_yearly`) plan.
 These two prices could be grouped under a "Basic" product (`pro_basic`) in our Stripe dashboard.
 In addition, our subscription service might offer an Expert plan as `pro_expert`.

 First, let's discover how a customer can subscribe to our services.
 Of course, you can imagine the customer might click a "subscribe" button for the Basic plan on our application's pricing page.
 This button or link should direct the user to a Laravel route which creates the Stripe Checkout session for their chosen plan: